metaeducation/ren-c/src/include/casts/README.md

 * For casts that are allowed to compile, you can add runtime instrumentation that validates that the bit patterns in the pointed-to data are legitimate for the conversion.
-So if you cast from an Atom* to an Element*, it can check to make sure that the LIFT_BYTE() of that Cell is not an antiform.
+So if you cast from an Value* to an Element*, it can check to make sure that the LIFT_BYTE() of that Cell is not an antiform.

 * The rules and checks you make can be done with patterns, vs. having to list